vishnuchakr/Picasso-vanGogh-Identifier/README.md

 <h3>validate_network.py</h3>

 The next step is to evaluate the model on example images not part of the training/testing splits.
+I took an image off of Google Images for this purpose.
+I'll be using Picasso's "The Weeping Woman" for the example.

 ![newimports](https://user-images.githubusercontent.com/42984263/56463125-cf410d00-6393-11e9-9819-91c05dc9ca30.PNG)